Skip to main content

 Before, for example in 2023 or earlier

-πŸ’‘ Be careful not to confuse legal cohabitation with de facto cohabitation.
-De facto cohabitation does not involve any formalities.
-All you have to do is live together in the same household.
+💡 Be careful not to confuse legal cohabitation with de facto cohabitation.
+De facto cohabitation requires no formalities — it simply means living together in the same household.
 De facto cohabitants have no obligations or rights towards each other.
-Unlike legal cohabitants, de facto cohabitants file separate tax returns.
+Unlike legally cohabiting partners, de facto cohabitants file their tax returns separately.

 Type of return in 2025 (tax year)